A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction

 \subsubsection{Closed End}

 Looking at the results of various Robin-Neumann variants for the closed configuration in Table \ref{Tab:ClosedTube}, similar conclusions as for the previous test case can be drawn: Again, the potential of the standard Robin-Neumann scheme is strongly compromised by its distinct sensitivity to the parameter $\alphaRN$.
-This very sensitivity is substantially reduced by the RN-QN scheme, as it widely extends the parameter range that leads to fast convergence.
-Accordingly, the efficiency gains are more significant for non-optimal values of $\alphaRN$, but the new RN-QN scheme outperforms the plain Robin-Neumann approach for all choices.
+This sensitivity is substantially reduced by the RN-QN scheme, as it widely extends the parameter range that leads to fast convergence.
+Accordingly, the efficiency gains are more significant for non-optimal values of $\alphaRN$, but the new RN-QN scheme clearly outperforms the plain Robin-Neumann approach for all choices.
+With the IMVLS method, it even provides faster convergence than the best result of the unmodified scheme for almost the full parameter set.
 It is worth noting that these major improvements come without any significant drawbacks.
 Similar to the balloon test case, the accuracy of all Robin-Neumann variants is decreasing for lower values of $\alphaRN$, independently from the quasi-Newton update.
 However, the artificial flux is rather small for all simulations.